MCUdude/MightyCore/README.md

 # MightyCore
-An Arduino core for large, breadboard friendly AVRs, all running Optiboot 6.1 </br>
+An Arduino core for large, breadboard friendly AVRs, all running Optiboot 6.1 <br/>
 Major libraries such as SD, Servo SPI and Wire are modified to work with this core.
-My experience is that a large amount of third-party libraries works out of the box with no modifications.
+My experience is that a large amount of third-party libraries also works without any modifications. <br/>
+This core requires at least Arduino IDE v1.6.x, where v1.6.3+ is recommended.

 ##Supported microcontrollers
 * ATmega1284*